 Coffee has been recognized in the dental community for its effect on staining both tooth enamel and the tooth colored filling materials we use to restore teeth with cavities or fractures.
 I used instant coffee mixed with tea and cranberry juice as a staining solution for a study I performed in dental school to test the color stability of some of the filling materials we use.2 However, studies referenced in the JAGD article have shown that coffee itself is not harmful to the gums, and green coffee has antibacterial properties against the bacteria that cause gum disease.

 Several health benefits of coffee in regards to systemic (full body) health have also been found in various studies.
-The following is a summary of health benefits found from various studies reviewed in the JAGD article:
+The following is a summary of coffee and total body health benefits found from various studies reviewed in the JAGD article:

 Liver protection – Coffee consumption has been shown to decrease the incidence of liver cirrhosis/fibrosis (scarring of the liver) including that which is caused by Hepatitis C, excessive alcohol consumption, and obesity.
 One study found that people who consumed at least 2 cups of coffee a day were 56% less likely to have elevated liver enzyme levels, which are an indicator of liver damage.
 A strong protective effect against liver cancer was also found in a recent European study, finding that people who drank 3 1/2 cups of coffee per day were 72% less likely to develop liver cancer than those drank less than 1/2 cup per day.